Melbourne deliver Power more AFL misery

-The heat continues to intensify on embattled Port Adelaide coach Ken Hinkley after the Power were thumped by reigning premiers Melbourne in a 32-point loss at Adelaide Oval.
+Port Adelaide’s finals hopes are hanging by a thread as the heat continues to intensify on their embattled coach Ken Hinkley after they were thumped by reigning premier Melbourne in a 32-point loss at Adelaide Oval.

-The Demons kicked the first eight goals of the game and held Port Adelaide to their first-ever goalless half in the AFL, as Melbourne kept a team goalless at halftime for the first time since 1994.
+The Demons kicked the first eight goals of the game on Thursday night and held Port Adelaide to their first-ever goalless half in the AFL.

-The margin swelled to 53 points in the final quarter, before the Power added some respectability to the scoreboard, losing 10.8 (68) to 4.12 (36).
+The margin swelled to 53 points in the final quarter, before the Power added some respectability to the scoreboard, losing 10.8 (68) to 4.12 (36) as Melbourne notched their 11th win in a row.

+“This week against the best defensive team in the competition, we found it really hard to get a score,” Hinkley said post-match.

 The result saw the Power slump to 0-4 – their worst start to a season since 2008 – and Hinkley has now lost five games in a row for the first time as Power coach.